Connect with us

 Meanwhile, Chinese firms – China Road and Bridge Corporation (CRBC), China Wu Yi, Shengli Engineering Construction Group and Synohydro Corporation – are working on the northern corridor road project that links Mombasa and Nairobi to Ethiopia and South Sudan.

-Other road projects under the powerful hands of the Chinese include the Nairobi Southern bypass, Nairobi Eastern bypass, Nairobi Northern bypass, the dualing of Lang’ata Road, and the expansion of Outering Road among many others.
+Other road projects under the powerful hands of the Chinese include Southern Bypass, Eastern Bypass, Northern Bypass, the dualling of Lang’ata Road, and Outering Road.

 Chinese contractors rely heavily on soil stabilization technology to deliver fast, durable and affordable roads.
-Soil stabilization, which involves the addition of chemicals to on-site materials, is a way of improving the weight bearing capabilities of sub-soils, sands, and other waste materials in order to strengthen road surfaces.
+Soil stabilization, which involves the addition of chemicals to on-site materials, is a way of improving the weight-bearing capabilities of subsoils, sands, and other waste materials to strengthen road surfaces.

 Soil stabilization technology mainly relies on large amounts of clay owing to its inherent binding properties.
 Cement, bitumen, lime, tar emulsions and asphalt can be used as binding agents for producing a road base, although some of these materials are not eco-friendly.